thriloknadh/bid/README.md

 # bid

-changes in user templates
-Thia is all about bidding
+This is all about bidding